 You are the best mother for your child

-It often happens that we “prepare” for something, thinking it will be easy and perfect.
+We often “prepare” for something, thinking it will be easy and perfect.

 But when it comes to motherhood, I can attest that this isn’t the case.

-Babies are different, homes are other, and cultures can be different too.
+Babies are different, homes are, and cultures can be different.

-You may want to parent the way you read about it somewhere, but you find that very difficult, which frustrates you in the end.
+You may want to parent the way you read about it somewhere, but you find that very difficult, which frustrates you.

 It takes time